ahnupsingh/nlp-excercise/README.md

 Use LLM (chatgpt) api to classify if the comments are in favour, neutral or against.
 Prompt:
 ```
+    f"""
-Classify the following comment as 'in favor', 'against', or 'neutral':
+        Classify the following comment as 'in favor', 'against', or 'neutral' based on the following post:
+        post: {post}

-{comment}
+        comment: {comment}

-Classification:
+        The final output should be in the following JSON format:
+        {{
+            "category": "<category>",
+            "reason": "<reason>"
+        }}
+    """

 ```
 ---
 ### Web Details